 Itinerary Ideas

-Are you planning a tour around central Europe and wondering which cities are a must-visit?
+Are you planning a tour around central Europe, and wondering which cities are a must-visit?
 If you plan to visit Prague and Vienna, why not visit Budapest?
 The three capitals are situated just a few hours from each other, making it an easy way to explore central Europe.
-If you want to do the Prague, Vienna, Budapest itinerary, then start your tour in this charming and vibrant Hungarian capital!

 This blog will show you an example of a detailed itinerary for 3 full days in Budapest and the Town of Szentendre.
-I will also take you through the history of Budapest, must-visit sights for the first-timer and what benefits there are if you hire a private guide for your trip.
-At the end of the article, you will find the latest COVID-19 measurements in Hungary.
+I will also take you through the history of Budapest, must-visit sights for first-timers, and what benefits there are if you hire a private guide for your trip.
 So let's begin!

 Let's start with a brief history of this fascinating city.
 Budapest is the capital of Hungary, and the history of the area dates back to the Stone Age.
 Since then the city has been part of the Roman Empire, Turks and many others, which makes Budapest a very exciting city to explore.
-Budapest also has several attractions that are parts of the UNESCO World Heritage sites, such as the Buda castle district, Chain Bridge, Heroes Square and Fisherman's Bastion
+Budapest also has several attractions that are UNESCO World Heritage Sites, such as the Buda Castle District, Chain Bridge, Heroes Square and Fisherman's Bastion

-In 1873 these three cities were unified as one and Budapest we now know was born.
-Buda is usually described as a quieter and classier district, where you go for a peaceful time to explore sightsPest alternately is a more vibrant and action-filled side of the city, where you can do the shopping and other fun experiences.
+In 1873 these three cities were unified as one, and the Budapest we now know was born.
+Buda is usually described as a quieter and classier district, where you go for a peaceful time to explore sightsPest alternately is a more vibrant and action-filled side of the city, where you can do a lot of shopping, and other fun experiences.

-Our 3-day itinerary includes the most significant landmarks you must visit and it helps you to immerse yourself in the Hungarian culture.
-Before going on your tour of Budapest, I will tell you important information and tips to make sure your tour of Budapest will be the best!
+Our 3-day itinerary includes the most significant landmarks you must visit and it helps you to immerse yourself in Hungarian culture.

 What is the best time to visit Budapest?

-Another busy season is the Christmas season when the traditional Christmas markets all around Europe are starting to pop up and Budapest's Christmas market is among one of the most visited ones in Europe.
+Another busy season is the Christmas season when the traditional Christmas markets all around Europe start to pop up, and Budapest's Christmas market is among one of the most visited ones in Europe.

-Which leads to the spring and autumn seasons being the best time visiting Budapest.
+This leaves the spring and autumn seasons to be the best time for visiting Budapest.
 The weather is suitable for sightseeing, while attractions are not crowded and the accommodation prices have not yet increased.

 Budapest is a great city to walk on foot.
-Most of the sightseeing spots are easily reached by walking, but if you do need to use public transportation, then great news!
+Most of the sightseeing spots are easily reached by walking, but if you do need to use public transportation, there's great news!
 The city is very well connected with its metro system, trams, trollies and buses.
-There are three subway lines and tramline 2, 4 and 6 can take you to the most places in the city centre.
-For more information on the routes and tickets, you can check Budapest's public transportation site
+There are three subway lines and tramline 2, 4 and 6 can take you to most places in the city centre.

 Start your first day by exploring the Castle Hill of Budapest and end your day in Gellért Baths after hiking up to the Gellért Hill.